Immersion Heater Cost

 How will I be able to tell if the watts or voltage for the element need to be replaced?

-Don’t worry; you can find this out easily!
-Element’s usually have a stamp which provides its specific wattage, voltage and even the identification of its manufacturer.
+Elements usually have a stamp which provides their specific wattage, voltage and even the identification of their manufacturer.
+It's best to leave this to a heating professional.

 How often should I maintain my immersion heater?

-You should carry out regular maintenance on your immersion heater and make sure you always check up on it.
+You should carry out regular maintenance on your immersion heater, especially in hard water areas.
 Make sure to ask your installer or supplier on the best way to maintain your heater to avoid misusing certain products.

 My element is leaking!
 What do I do?